tari-labs/tari-university/src/cryptography/bulletproofs-and-mimblewimble/MainReport.md

 ### Bulletproof Protocols

 In [[1]] a number of protocols were suggested in using Bulletproofs, which are only briefly summarized here to explain the logic and the most important terms (*see [Appendix&nbsp;B](#appendix-b-notations-used) for notations used*).
-Protocols 1, 2 and 3 are numbered consistently with [[1]], whereas the rest of the protocols are numbered to fit chronologically with an accent sign "`" to differentiate them.
+Protocols 1, 2 and 3 are numbered consistently with [[1]], whereas the rest of the protocols are numbered to fit chronologically with an faculty sign "!" to differentiate them.

 <i>**Note:** Full mathematical definitions and terms not defined are available in [[1]].</i>
 <br>